Jopqior/FDMJ-compiler/hw9_10/doc/LLVM IR Mini.md

 - `T` stands for i64, double, or i64*.
 - `iBOP` stands for one of the binary operations: add, sub, mul, and sdiv (for integers)
 - `fBoP` stands for one of the binary operations: fadd, fsub, fmul, fdiv (for floats)
-- `CND` stands for one of the comparison conditions: eq, ne, sgt (s stands for "signed"), sge, slt, and sle
+- `iCND` stands for one of the comparison conditions: eq, ne, sgt, sge, slt, and sle (for integers)
+- `fCND` stands for one of the comparison conditions: oeq, one, ogt, oge, olt, and ole (for floats)
 - `%L` stands for any local (may be thought as a `temp` in Tiger IR+).
 - `OP` can be a constant or a local.
 (A constant is either an integer or a float, but must be correctly "typed" in an instruction, e.g., `double 1.0` is correct, while `double 1` is not.)